craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 # Get to Know Your Terminal

-Every operating system comes with a text-based _command line interface_ (CLI) for issuing commands.
+Every operating system comes with a text-based _command line interface_ or <Term slug="cli" label="CLI" /> for issuing commands.
 This provides a powerful way to accomplish things that the _graphical_ user interface (GUI) may not expose.

 Already know your way around a terminal?
 Skip ahead to [setup](stack.md)!

-### Find your OS terminal
+## Find your OS terminal

 ![Examples of terminal applications for macOS, Windows, and Linux](../images/os-terminal.png)